...to Bristol School of Acting.

-Our mission is to re-imagine actor training for the 21st century: to challenge the status quo, and to train young actors who are open and skilled; who bring their voice and identity to the work and who are consummately prepared for a sustainable career in today’s industry.
+As one of the UK's newest drama schools, our mission is to re-imagine actor training for the 21st century; to challenge the status quo and train open-minded, skilled young actors to apply their voice and identity to a sustainable career in today’s industry.

-Our two-year accelerated BA Acting for Stage and Screen is designed to be an 'acting company in training' steered by the artistic directorship of Nancy Medina and Stuart Wood and is the first in the UK to be based in a working theatre; Tobacco Factory Theatres, Bristol.
-We also have a partnership with the Shchukin Theatre School in Moscow where students spend 4 weeks in their first year.
+On our two-year accelerated BA (Hons) Acting for Stage and Screen degree, you'll develop as part of an 'acting company in training' under by the artistic directorship of Nancy Medina and Stuart Wood, the first of its kind to be based in a UK working theatre, Tobacco Factory Theatres.
+During your time with us, you will make at least five live performances, a film and perform in an agents' showcase in London.

-Our three-year BA Acting for Screen course addresses the need to deliver professional practical and industry-relevant training that simply hasn’t existed at this level to date.
-It has been devised by our patron Charlie Cox and Matthew Humphreys.
-Matthew helped found and then ran the first acting for screen degree programme in the US at PACE University New York.
-He has joined Bristol School of Acting to run our course here.
+Our three-year BA (Hons) Acting for Screen degree addresses the need to deliver professional, practical and industry-relevant training that simply hasn’t existed at this level to date and has been devised by our patron, actor Charlie Cox, and Matthew Humphreys, who founded the first acting for screen degree in the US at PACE University, New York.

-The roots of these new degree courses lie in our 16-18 diploma course.
-The first step on the road of professional actor training, it is a course with the rigour and challenge of a drama school, offering high quality training to the broadest spectrum of young people.
+The roots of our degree courses lie in our 16-18 diploma course, the first step on the road of professional actor training.
+Available in Bristol or Oxford, it is a highly practical course, with the rigour and challenge of a drama school, offering high quality training to the broadest spectrum of young people.

-It's important to say that we are committed to encouraging and creating diversity in professional actor training, from the perspectives we bring and the material we choose to work on, to the culture we create and the inclusivity students feel.
-In this spirit and to make auditioning for us completely accessible, all our auditions are FREE.
+We are committed to encouraging and creating diversity in professional actor training, from the perspectives we bring to the culture we create and the material we work on.
+In this spirit, and to make auditioning for us as accessible as possible, all of our auditions are FREE.